 “You can always suggest a payment plan or a trade.
 It never hurts to ask.”

 Did you fall in love with a piece that’s slightly above your budget?
-“Maybe that artist wouldn’t mind receiving a few hundred dollars a month,” she says, “or maybe they need your mad Photoshop or portrait-taking skills as much as you need their art in your life!”
-Harness your own talents, and see if you can be useful to the artist in any way.
+Try negotiating.
+“Maybe that artist wouldn’t mind receiving a few hundred dollars a month,” Pawlak says, “or maybe they need your mad Photoshop or portrait-taking skills as much as you need their art in your life!”
+Harness your own talents, and see if you can be useful to the artist in a mutually beneficial way.

 Be Ready to Act Fast or Miss Out